|

 the Egyptian government).

-5-star hotel near the pyramids.
-Le Meridien Pyramids, Sofitel Sphinx
+other 5-star hotel near the pyramids.

 |